Trailside Services are now part of CT Trail Finder!

 The Goodwin Forest Conservation Education Center/Museum is located off of Route 6 at 23 Potter Road in Hampton.

-From the intersection of Routes 6 and 198 in Chaplin, go east 3.1 miles on Route 6 and take a left onto Potter Road.
+From the intersection of Routes 6 and 198, head east on Route 6 for 3.1 miles.
+Take a left onto Potter Road to enter the State Forest.

-From the intersection of Routes 6 and 97 in Hampton, go west 1.4 miles and take a right onto Potter Road.
+From the intersection of Routes 6 and 97 in Hampton

 Click on a parking icon to get custom directions